-Today we’ve reviewed 8 cordless chainsaws that are among the best in the marketplace today.
-We examined many different features – what type of warranty it has, how reliable the machine is, how easy is it to use, what are its safety features, how is it’s cutting performance, and much more.
+I’ve reviewed 8 cordless chainsaws that are among the best in the marketplace today.
+I examined many features – what type of warranty it has, how reliable the machine is, how easy is it to use, what are its safety features, how is it’s cutting performance, and much more.

 Please read on to find out which cordless chainsaw is the right one for you.

 Quick Look: Here are the best cordless chainsaws in 2019

 - DEWALT DCCS670X1: In my opinion, the best cordless chainsaw on the market today, 60V with brushless motor

 - Makita XCU03PT1: powerful, variable speed, 36V chainsaw from a well-known brand

 greatmodel for everyday homeowner jobs, low priced for what you get, great cordless company

 - Toro PowerPlex 51880: newer model on the market,

 cross compatiblebatteries with other PowerPlex tools